📝

 Which of the following can be reasonably inferred from the arguments presented in the passage?

-CThe removal of meritocratic principles would result in a fairer educational outcome for a range of students.
+AThe removal of meritocratic principles would result in a fairer educational outcome for a range of students.

-DA large part of educational inequality is a result of a lack of effort from students who struggle.
+BA large part of educational inequality is a result of a lack of effort from students who struggle.

 💡